💡 Get Philly smart 💡

 Over the past decade, the unassuming display of classic cars tucked into an industrial section of Southwest Philly has received plenty of accolades.

-Established in 2008, the Simeone Foundation — which celebrates its 10th anniversary Friday with a free party — has won dozens of awards for its historic vehicles, and it has twice been called “International Automotive Museum of the Year.”
+Established in 2008, the Simeone Foundation has won dozens of awards for its historic vehicles, and it has twice been called “International Automotive Museum of the Year.”

-But the latest nod surprised even the museum’s founder, Philadelphia neurosurgeon Dr. Fred Simeone.
-Last month, the board of the prestigious, Liechtenstein-based Classic Car Trust ranked Simeone No. 2 on the list of the world’s 100 most significant collectors.
+But the latest nods have surprised even the museum’s founder, Philadelphia neurosurgeon Dr. Fred Simeone.
+The board of the prestigious, Liechtenstein-based Classic Car Trust in 2018 ranked Simeone No. 2 on the list of the world’s 100 most significant collectors.
+This year, he’s all alone at the top — No. 1 in the world.

 “That really was a big deal,” said Simeone.
-He ran down some of the company he found himself in, and chuckled.
+He considered the various names over whom he’s ranked, and chuckled.

 “You have Ralph Lauren, Sam Walton from Walmart, Peter Sachs from Goldman Sachs, Tony Wang from Computer Associates — and me, from Kensington.”

-While all the other collectors on the list are billionaires who own their car collections outright, Simeone, who got his medical degree at Temple and worked at chop until his retirement, is not.
+While the other collectors on the list are billionaires who own their car collections outright, Simeone, who got his medical degree at Temple and worked at CHOP until his retirement, is different.

 Each of his 70 historically notable racing sports cars weren’t necessarily worth much when he acquired them — especially since he purposely seeks out original vehicles that need a lot of work — but the collection he began amassing as a young man is now worth a tidy sum.
 However, it has been fully donated to the foundation.

 “I have a funny attitude of transferring wealth to family,” Simeone explained.
 “I think there’s a point where it’s just too much — it has gone beyond what any one person should own.”
-(He assured that his adult daughter agrees with him, by the way.)
+His adult daughter agrees with him, he noted.

 What Simeone really craves, as a collector, is other people appreciating and learning about his collection.